plandes/util/doc/config.md

 * Anything else as a string.

-## Configuration Factory
+### Configuration Factory

-This package provides a [Java Spring] like *inversion of control* system.
 The configuration is parsed and given to an [ImportConfigFactory] to create instances of objects.
 Each instance is, by default, configured to create a single instance of each object instance per section.
 Once a class is *referred* by name, the instance is looked up by the [ImportConfigFactory] and created if it does not exist already per the [parsing](#parsing) rules.

 Each section contains the data for an instance along with a option (variable) entry `class_name`, which is the fully qualified class name (`<module>.<class